About 3DS

 3DS and Authorization Decisioning

+Since the 3DS authentication process runs before authorizations, you can take advantage of the data contained in these webhooks to improve your authorization decisioning logic.
 To get the most out of 3DS, we strongly recommend that card programs incorporate the outcome of 3DS authentications into their authorization decisioning.

 liability_shift